2000 – 2010

 2003

-A powerful evangelistic megacity campaign begins in Volgograd, South Russia, and expands to Central Asia and Ukraine.
+A powerful evangelistic Mega City Campaign begins in Volgograd, South Russia, and expands to Central Asia and Ukraine.
 Media campaigns become a game changer for urban missions, focused on prayer and carefully planned strategies to reach the lost living in a mega city.
 Each city was saturated with the Gospel for one month, one city at a time.

 Volgograd, South Russia

-The first megacity campaign was held in Volgograd on the shores of the Volga River.
+The first Mega City Campaign was held in Volgograd on the shores of the Volga River.
 Russia had not seen anything like it.
 The secular press expressed shock at how 50,000 people were suddenly flooding heretofore empty churches.
 The campaign provided unprecedented publicity, bringing the Gospel directly to their city.
 The call centres had banks of phones operating around the clock, taking requests for the campaign book.

-Larissa called the toll-free number and received her copy of the campaign book during the Volgograd mega city campaign.
+Larissa called the toll-free number and received her copy of the campaign book during the Volgograd Mega City Campaign.
 She prayed the sinner’s prayer and received Jesus.
 The whole family has since received the Lord.

 Cardiologist Turns Pastor